-As of March 31, 2023, the Company is a named defendant in lawsuits (including 14 putative class actions) in various state and federal courts that purport to represent approximately 146,000 individual claimants making similar allegations.
-The significant increase from year-end 2021 in the number of claimants is largely due to the number of claims moved from the administrative docket (as described below) to the active docket as the result of the transition orders the MDL judge began issuing at the end of 2021, in addition to claims filed directly on the active docket in 2022.
+As of June 30, 2023, the Company is a named defendant in lawsuits (including 14 putative class actions) in various state and federal courts that purport to represent approximately 151,000 individual claimants making similar allegations.

-An administrative docket of approximately 84,000 unfiled and unverified claims has also been maintained at the MDL court.
+An administrative docket of approximately 88,000 unfiled and unverified claims has also been maintained at the MDL court.
 With respect to the administrative docket, the MDL court in August 2021 provided notice of an intent to issue forthcoming transition orders requiring all claims be moved off the administrative docket to the active docket on a rolling basis over 12 months.
 The orders will provide that any case not moved to the active docket will be dismissed without prejudice, and the administrative docket will then be closed.
 The MDL court also ordered the parties to prepare for trial 2,000 cases in four waves of 500 cases over the next 14 months.
 After the preparation of these cases is completed, the cases will be remanded to the federal district courts where the cases were originally filed.
 In October 2022, the MDL court ordered that while the successor liability issue described below is on appeal, all wave discovery would be stayed, the transition of cases from the administrative docket to the active docket would stop, and that monthly settlement conferences involving all parties (except Aearo) would occur in the MDL.
-In January 2023, the MDL judge ordered that the MDL mediation would stop while the bankruptcy court mediation is ongoing.

 The MDL court ordered a three-day mediation in July 2022; and again in September 2022, a two-day mediation session.
-The court also set the date for a single plaintiff trial for October 2022, which was postponed to February 2023, and then stayed.
+In January 2023, the MDL judge ordered that the MDL mediation would stop while the bankruptcy court mediation was ongoing.

+In May 2023, plaintiffs in the MDL filed a motion to lift the stay on 13 cases, which motion is pending, and the MDL court issued an order identifying 31 cases that would be the first cases to be remanded for trial.
 In August 2022, subsequent to Aearo's chapter 11 filing, the MDL court issued an order prohibiting 3M from attempting to relitigate issues in the bankruptcy court and from financially supporting any collateral dispute regarding the MDL court's previous rulings.
 3M has appealed the order to the Eleventh Circuit Court of Appeals and made a motion to stay the order pending appeal.
 In October 2022, the Eleventh Circuit granted 3M's motion to stay the order pending appeal.
-The Eleventh Circuit scheduled oral argument for this appeal for June 27, 2023.
+The Eleventh Circuit heard oral argument for this appeal in June 2023.

 In September 2022, two MDL plaintiffs filed a lawsuit with the U.S. District Court for the Northern District of Florida, seeking to permanently enjoin 3M from transferring assets, issuing dividends or completing the announced spin-off of its Health Care business, to allegedly preserve assets for the Combat Arms claimants.
 The Company has filed a motion to dismiss the lawsuit and an opposition to the injunction motion.
 In December 2022, the court dismissed the lawsuit on jurisdictional grounds.
 Also in December 2022, the MDL court granted plaintiffs' motion for summary judgment that successor liability, claiming that 3M is fully and independently liable for injuries allegedly caused by the CAEv2 and certified the order for appeal to the Eleventh Circuit.
 In January 2023, 3M sought the Eleventh Circuit's acceptance of the appeal.
 Activity in the MDL is stayed pending resolution of this appeal.
+In June 2023, the MDL court lifted the stay as to the Aearo Entities but the MDL stay pending resolution of the Eleventh Circuit's acceptance of the appeal of the successor liability decision remains in place.